dipteshkanojia/academic-kickstart/content/post/telegram-bot/index.md

 {{< figure src="botScreenshot.png">}}

 👉 More on this later, for now, setup this and have fun training models continously while getting progress notifications.

+This ends the whole discussion on how to start getting notifications when your process execution comes to a halt using a Telegram bot.
+However, let us say you have co-authors, and all of you can run the code with different hyperparameters.
+Could you use the same steps above to send this message to a group?
+Why not create a telegram group and add your bot to it?
+Why not allow the bot to send messages to the group via a different 💬 ID?
+I will try this in a few days and create a new post.